VincentCusson/eTube/README.md

 ## Firmware
-The controller uses the ESP32-BLE-Gamepad library
+The controller uses the [lemmingDev / ESP32-BLE-Gamepad](https://github.com/lemmingDev/ESP32-BLE-Gamepad) library.

 ### Arduino Configuration
+The development have been made using platformIO, the code is provided as is and might need some modification to run in your environement.

-## Communication protocol
+### Communication protocol
+You should be able to connect to the eTube by selecting it in your Bluetooth device list.
+The controller is seen as HID so the buttons (with ID 4 and 5) information can be receive by any compatible software.

 ## Acknowledgment
 This work is supported by a 2021-2022 Student Award from the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT).